 Check out which steel will work for your needs, and that can help narrow down your choices.

 Not too big: For years, I carried a large Buck folding hunting knife in a belt pouch.
 That Buck rode on my hip the length of the Mississippi River, (Check out the book!) and did everything I needed.
 But, it dawned on me one day, that if I was going to carry a knife on my belt, it could just as well be a rigid blade.

 A pocket knife should be small enough to be carried conveniently in your pocket, but be large enough to be useful.
 Don’t get carried away with the idea of a large, bulky folder.
 It will soon prove to be inconvenient to carry.

 Lockblade: I think lock blades are highly over-rated, and may give a false sense of safety.
 I know of two instances where locks failed, resulting in serious injury.
 Nothing can completely guard against stupidity.
 But remember, a lockblade, no matter how well-designed, is inferior, safety-wise, to a rigid blade knife.

-The correct attitude, according to Derrick Bohn, owner of KnivesShipFree.com, is to use the lock blade folder as if it doesn’t have a lock on it.
+The correct attitude, according to the late Derrick Bohn, owner of KnivesShipFree.com, is to use the lock blade folder as if it doesn’t have a lock on it.